Choose Your Help Topic Below

 Pressure can run between 25 to 60 pounds; depending on the vehicle and manufacturer.
 All vehicles will have a fuel pressure regulator; on the fuel rail, containing the fuel injectors.
 The fuel regulator uses a diaphragm and spring combination; with a vacuum source on the top side of the diaphragm.
 Consequently, to counteract the spring pressure when high demand dictates; that higher pressure is necessary.

 The computer uses, sensors to determine everything from:

 - Temperature of the engine

 - Position of the throttle

 The computer takes this information and decides on a strategy; to get the best performance out of the engine.
-So, One of these strategies is; to determine how long to keep the fuel injectors on.
-Consequently, To maintain this fuel ratio; the pressure must be maintained within one pound.
+So, one of these strategies is; to determine how long to keep the fuel injectors on.
+Consequently, to maintain this fuel ratio; the fuel pressure must be maintained, within one pound.
 When the engine is suddenly under heavy acceleration; the vacuum drops off.
 Only, momentarily and then recovers; within a very short period of time.

 This sudden drop in vacuum during acceleration; also affects the pressure.
 As a result, the injectors are suddenly opened longer.
 The fuel pump takes a second to catch up with the pressure.
 So, the regulator reacts to the drop in vacuum; by closing the fuel return line momentarily.
 Finally, this gives a momentary boost in pressure.